Rahemanali-24/ShopCart-Ecommerce-Backend/understand_concept.md

-    for Error why we are extending before the first is for all error we can'do new Error() its will effect the code clean and second is for err.stack we get exact stack where error is coming if we don't do extends to ERROR so we get properly error
+    for Error why we are extending before the first is for all error we can'do new Error() its will effect the  clean code and second is for err.stack we get exact stack where error is coming if we don't do extends to ERROR so we don't get properly error in stack.

+    controller never do any logic it s pass to services and in services we do business logic
+    and product services never interact with database database interaction should always happened with Repository

+    when you do
+     name:{
+        type:Sequelize.STRING,
+        allowNull:false,
+        unique:true
+    },
+    description:{
+        type:Sequelize.STRING,
+        allowNull:false,
+    }

+    like this unique for name and when you hit api in postman with same name twice it still work and create data but our code which is checking for unique why that not working?

+    because when you use db.sync() it will add data it will not check unique ness